J35P312/AMYCNE/benchmarking_and_examples/delly_filtering/README.md

 Thereafter, compute a tab coverage file using TIDDIT

-Then annotate the Delly vcf(NA12878.DEL.vcf) using AMYCNE, and use the AMYCNE_deletion_filter.py. python AMYCNE --annotate --vcf NA12878.DEL.vcf --coverage NA12878_100bp.tab.tab --gc 100_GC_hg19.tab > annotated_deletions.vcf
+Then annotate the Delly vcf(NA12878.DEL.vcf) using AMYCNE, and use the AMYCNE_deletion_filter.py.

+python AMYCNE --annotate --vcf NA12878.DEL.vcf --coverage NA12878_100bp.tab.tab --gc 100_GC_hg19.tab > annotated_deletions.vcf

-The deletion filter will remove all deletion calls whose copy number is either higher than one, or whose confidence interval clearly is not separated from 1 copy.
+The deletion filter will remove all deletion calls whose copy number is either higher than one, or whose confidence interval clearly is separated from 1 copy.

 python AMYCNE_deletion_filter.py annotated_deletions > cnv_filtered_del.vcf

-Validated deletions of the NA12878 sample is stored in this file NA12878_500.db.
+Validated deletions of the NA12878 sample is stored in NA12878_500.db.
 These deletions are equal to or larger than 500 bases.
+A similar file is made by downloading the followingfile:

+ftp://ftp-trace.ncbi.nih.gov/giab/ftp/technical/svclassify_Manuscript/Supplementary_Information/Personalis_1000_Genomes_deduplicated_deletions.xlsx
-A similar file is made by downloading the following fileftp://ftp-trace.ncbi.nih.gov/giab/ftp/technical/svclassify_Manuscript/Supplementary_Information/Personalis_1000_Genomes_deduplicated_deletions.xlsx, rearanging the columns to the same format as the NA12878_500.db, saving the resulting file as a tab delimited file and lastly removing all variants that are shorter/longer than a certain size.
+by rearanging the columns to the same format as the NA12878_500.db, saving the resulting file as a tab delimited file and lastly removing all variants that are shorter/longer than a certain size.

-Lastly, compute the precision and specificity of delly using the delly filter, the test filter() and the two filters combined:
+Lastly, compute the precision and specificity of delly using the delly filter, the test AMYCNE filter and the two filters combined:

 First run the non-filtered vcf
 ./benchmarking_NA.sh NA12878.DEL.vcf